zirkelc/ai-stream-utils/README.md

 ### `mapUIMessageStream`

 Transform or filter individual chunks as they stream through.
-The map function receives the chunk and the assembled part it belongs to.
+The map function receives the chunk and the current partial part.
+The part represents a different state of the same UI message as it is being completed.

+The map function can return:
+- A single chunk to include it
+- An array of chunks to emit multiple chunks
+- An empty array or `null` to filter out the chunk

 ```typescript
 import { mapUIMessageStream } from 'ai-stream-utils';